Successfully further educate digitally

 What companies need to start with E-Learning

-Illustration: To implement e-learning in the company, you need: A learning platform, (at least) one contact person, a plan with goals, and of course, content!
+Illustration: To implement e-learning in the company, you need: A learning platform, (at least) one contact person, a plan with objectives, and of course, content!

 To get started with e-learning, you need ...

-… a dedicated contact person for the learners
+… a fixed contact person for the learners

 … a schedule